 For her seventh birthday, Caterina Gratton’s parents pulled out all the stops: big colorful balloons, a delicious cake, and backyard activities galore.
 Gratton, now an associate professor of psychology and a member of FSU’s Program in Neuroscience, especially loved the brain game involving placards with color names written in non-corresponding color ink.
 All the kids raced to be first to identify the color name written on the card regardless of the physical ink color.

-Aliza DeNobrega is a doctoral student in the Florida State University Program in Neuroscience and Department of Biological Science, both part of the College of Arts and Sciences.
+Derek Nee is an associate professor in the Department of Psychology and Program in Neuroscience, both part of the College of Arts and Sciences.

 A Florida State University neuroscientist has earned the highest award granted to scientists studying the sensory systems associated with the nose and mouth.